iriselia/cmaid/README.md

 Examples:
 -------
-Here is a direct comparison of the traditional `CMakeLists.txt` and the Purify `CMakeLists.txt`.
-It is only meant to get you started so that you can utilize other advanced features Purify offers.
+Here is a direct comparison of the traditional `CMakeLists.txt` approach and the Purify one.
+It is only meant to get you started using Purify's helper functions so that you can utilize other advanced features.

 __Traditional CMake:__